cpitman/cpitman.github.io/_posts/2018-03-25-microservice-antipattern-queue-explosion.md

 ==========

-Justify the use of each queue in a microservice architecture based on the indivual needs to the participating microservices, not in an effort to use only one technique for communication across an entire system.
+Justify the use of each queue in a microservice architecture based on the individual needs to the participating microservices, not in an effort to use only one technique for communication across an entire system.
 The correct blend of asynchronous and synchronous communication increases performance, reduces costs, and simplifies operations and troubleshooting.